 - Garbage tax (Imposta sui rifiuti or TARI).

 - Indivisible service tax (Imposta sui servizi indivisibili or TASI).

-In order to determine the taxable income of the IMU, it requires a re-evaluation of the cadastral value of 5%; this amount is then multiplied for the coefficient (it depends on the kind of real estate and generally is 160).
+In order to determine the taxable base of the IMU, a re-evaluation of the cadastral value of 5% is required; this amount is then multiplied by a certain coefficient (it depends on the kind of real estate and generally is 160).

-Specific tax rates provided from the municipality must be applied to the taxable base.
+Specific tax rates provided from the municipality through a specific measure (so-called 'DeliberaComunale') must be applied to the taxable base.

 The basic rate for a principal abode is equal to 0.5%; the municipality may increase or decrease the basic rate to 0.1%.

 The basic rate for other real estate is equal to 0.86%, and the municipality may increase or decrease the basic rate to 1.06%.